Friday, May 15, 2009

 SCANNERS amongst us

 Cronenberg cast Patrick McGoohan in SCANNERS as the Professor of mind melting, whose languid drawl makes one trust him implicitly.
 He slides around the room on the tranquil force of his measured speech.
-The wars of the world with Cronenberg are fought between corporations, and this back in the seventies, before the world was destroyed!
+The wars of the world and word with Cronenberg are fought between corporations, and this back in the seventies, before the world was destroyed!
 While snowy desolation roars outside the corporate HQ, inside the cozy offices, people nap on reception area couches.
-It's Canada, where the laws are looser, the drugs are better and peoples' minds are still rooted in the world of sideburns, medallions over turtlenecks and deep mellifluous actorly voices.
+It's Canada, where the laws are looser, the drugs are better, peoples' minds are still rooted in the world of sideburns, medallions, turtlenecks and deep mellifluous actorly voices.

 Cronenberg keeps the exploding heads and gunfire and bursting blood vessels and injections and so forth occurring regularly enough that the parts where people are cordial to one another become oases, cozy little nooks.
-In keeping us constantly in dread over the vulnerabilities of the body, we become warm and cheerful when we see the bodies of the actors snug in sweaters and drinks; our own telemorphically-connected bodies sigh in gratitude.
-Cronenberg’s films are humbling that way; the dread creates a sense of bodily awareness and if you're not in pain, you feel pleasure to be there.
+In keeping us constantly in dread over the vulnerabilities of the body, we become warm and cheerful when we see said bodies snug in sweaters and toasty in their drinks; our own telemorphically-connected bodies sigh in gratitude.
+Cronenberg’s films are humbling, the dread creates a sense of bodily awareness and if you're not in pain, you feel pleasure to be there.

 Cronenberg's violence--however--guarantees you're staying awake.
 No outcome is certain except MACBETH-style mass slaughter.
 Mankind's bloody evolution is ultimately unstoppable and the pulpy, lurid grand schemes of the shadowy corporations are ultimately just another form of evolution, as if the fish had to be duped into growing legs and sucker-punched into breathing air.
 They are forced first, then they learn to like it, then they're addicted.
 Air junkies.
 The other fish won't even let them come home -- they're suspicious, they make air a schedule one narcotic.
 Now there's rows of experimental subjects gasping on the shore, their gills not quite yet lungs, while bearded scientist coelacanths read charts and mutate appendages.
 Long live die neu fish fleische!